c-neto/carlosneto.dev/blog/2024/2024-04-21-zsh-fzf-reverse-i-search.md

 ---

-# FZF: A Nice Reverse History Search Alternative
+# FZF: A Nice Shell History Search Alternative

 This blog post covers how to use the [FZF - Fuzzy Finder](https://github.com/junegunn/fzf?tab=readme-ov-file) in [ZSH](https://www.zsh.org/) as an alternative to _reverse-i-search_ widget.